The RosettaOps Model¶

 |---|---|

-| Account cleanup | Identify and remove idle resources, orphaned storage volumes, and unused snapshots |
+| Account cleanup | Identify and remove idle resources, orphaned storage volumes, unused snapshots |

 | Compute shutdown on trigger or schedule | Stop or terminate instances based on inactivity, time-of-day, or custom triggers |